TypeFox/monaco-languageclient/README.md

 #### Overrides instructions

-With v7 we decided to use readily treemended version if monaco-editor called [@codingame/monaco-editor-treemended](https://www.npmjs.com/package/@codingame/monaco-editor-treemended), but this requires to add `overrides` (npm/pnmpm) and `resolutions` (yarn) in your project.
+With v7 we decided to use readily treemended version of monaco-editor called [@codingame/monaco-editor-treemended](https://www.npmjs.com/package/@codingame/monaco-editor-treemended), but this requires to add `overrides` (npm/pnmpm) and `resolutions` (yarn) in your project.
 Setting these ensures that all dependencies to `monaco-editor` and `vscode` are aligned:

 ```yaml
   "overrides": {